kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 This simple approach works for the assignment video -- `project_video`.
 However, this does not do a good job for the challenge video as this video has newly laid asphalt on the road and my algorithm confuses the edge of the newly laid asphalt as a lane.
 This needs to be  fixed at the histogram stage by accounting for reasonable width of the road.

-My overall impression is lane detection with computer vision is fairly straightforward and predictable (unlike DNNs), but to make it work for every road condition will become tedious.
+My overall impression is lane detection with computer vision is fairly straightforward and predictable (unlike DNNs), but to make it work for every road condition will become exhausting.
+A combination of computer vision and DNN might be an approach to take.